JSM2512/Terraform-WordPress/README.md

 # Terraform-WordPress
 Deploy a basic WordPress website on Amazon EC2 using Terraform.

+### Introduction
+Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
+It enables users to define and provision infrastructure in a declarative configuration language.
+With Terraform, you can describe the components of your infrastructure—such as servers, databases, networks, and other resources—using a configuration file, and then Terraform will manage the creation, modification, and deletion of these resources.

 ## Steps
 ### Create EC2 Instance on AWS: